simonrichard-dev/holbertonschool-shell/io_redirections_and_filters/README.md

 4-lastlines : display the last 10 lines of /etc/passwd
 5-firstlines : display the first 10 lines of /etc/passwd
 6-third_line : a script that displays the third line of the file iacta.
+7-file : shell script that creates a file with long and commlicated name containing Best School ending by a new line